hoodiehq/hood.ie/README.md

 * Avoid using IDs if possible
 * Try to fill the `alt-attribute` with meaningful content
-* Try to adhere to the selector intendation
+* Try to adhere to the selector indentation
 * Add comments to your code if you think it could be useful

 #### Sass